Shepherd's Pie Baked Potatoes Are an Easy Mashup of Two of Our Favorite Comfort Foods

 Serious Eats / Amanda Suarez

 10. Fit a piping bag with a 1/2-inch star tip.
 Using a flexible spatula, scraper potato mixture to piping bag.
-Pipe remaining potato on top by holding filled pastry bag at an 80° angle, and applying steady downward pressure to form small mounds in an even decorative pattern.
+Pipe potato on top by holding filled pastry bag at an 80° angle, and applying steady downward pressure to form small mounds in an even decorative pattern.
 You’ll have plenty leftover.
 We recommend piping the rest to make individual servings of pommes duchesse.

 Side view of piping potatoes